NewmanTHP/Energy-Prediction-and-Profit-Optimisation/README.txt

 Folder Structure ------------------

-Challenge_description:
-	- Contains the case study description.

 Data:
-	- Contains the data sent for the case study.
+	- Contains the data used in the forecasting and optimisation.

 Python_scripts:
-	- Contains the jupyter notebooks with the solutions to the two case study problems.
+	- Contains the jupyter notebooks with the solutions to forecasting and optimisation problems.
 	- Contains a python file with functions used in the notebooks.

 Requirement.txt: